squidboo/stories/The_Secret_Society_of_FUN.md

 "Smiley, if I climb on you, can we go out of the window and down to the ground?"

 You nod, her wish is your command.
-Down on the ground you look around, seeing, and fully understanding, the destination of the smiley bots.
+Down on the ground you look around, seeing, and fully understanding, the destruction of the smiley bots.
 You hurry onwards, carelessly slamming into tree branches, whenever you do so sending Sylcie tumbling off your back.

 Every time you do this she deserves another toy and another sweet.
 By the end of the journey she has seven toys and seven sweets.
 You meet Dr E at the entrance of the factory.

-"From now on you are my lab assistant and we are improving the smiley bots" he tells Sylcie.
+"If anyone asks, you are my lab assistant and we are improving the smiley bots" he tells Sylcie.

-Creeping past all the Dr and smiley bots was a hard job and we had to stop ourselves laughing out loud many a time at the silly excuses we came up with.
+Creeping past all the security and smiley bots was a hard job and we had to stop ourselves laughing out loud many a time at the silly excuses we came up with.
 Once I shot one of the smiley bots in the eye with a sweet.
 It was a lemon sherbert and the smiley bot was still gazing at it when we left.
 How strange!

 Sneaking into the control room I noticed there was no way to turn off the smiley bots.
 What were we going to do?
 Sylcie seemed to read my thoughts.

-"How are we going to turn them off without destroying the city?" she questioned.

-"That is an excellent question my dear, I think we will have to reset them instead."
-Dr E told her.
+"Uh-oh!
+It seems we will have to reprogram the smiley bots rather than destroying them.
+I hope I can manage that." she remarked.

 "How?"
-Sylcie asked, determined not to be put off.
+Dr E asked, even though a fully grown adult, not as clever as a child genius.

 "By upgrading them to become like smiley of course!"

-He wired me up to the huge computer and set about doing all he could to change them.
-He made sweets and toys come out of them.
-He made them to be powered by happiness and to always be good.
-BUt most importantly he let them learn.
+She wired me up to the huge computer and set about doing all she could to change them.
+She made sweets and toys come out of them.
+She made them to be powered by happiness and to always be good.
+But most importantly she let them learn.
 A new species was created out of a kidnap and that was good.

 ## Epilouge